The legal rights of someone whose name is not on the deeds

 (3) detriment.

 The overall theme is the avoidance of unfairness and achieving a result where the detriment and the remedy are proportionate.
 The subject matter of the representation or assurance does not need to relate to a specific existing asset, provided the scope of the intended expectation can be identified with reasonable certainty.
-Estoppel is a complicated legal principle and expert legal advice should always be taken.
+It is a complicated legal principle and expert legal advice should always be taken if you wish to make a proprietary estoppel claim.

 Free Case Assessment